tonym128/storytime/_posts/2023-08-18-once-upon-a-time,-there-was-a-little-girl-named-lily.markdown

 ---
 layout: post
 title: Once upon a time, there was a little girl named Lily
-date: 2023-08-18 05:08:38 +0200
+date: 2023-08-18 17:10:31 +0200
 comments: true
 published: true
 categories: ["post"]
 tags: ["Story"]
 author: Tony Mamacos
 ---
 Once upon a time, there was a little girl named Lily.
-She loved to play outside with her friends.
-One day, Lily's mom asked her to deliver a package to their neighbor.
-Lily was happy to help her mom and took the package with her.
+One day, she went to the park to play with her friend, Timmy.
+They played on the swings and the slide, and Lily said, "Look, Timmy!
+We can draw silly faces on the ground!"
-As Lily walked to the neighbor's house, she noticed a pretty frame lying on the ground.
-It was shiny and had sparkles on it.
-She picked it up and decided to keep it for herself.
+Timmy thought that was a great idea, so they started drawing silly faces with sticks and stones.
+Suddenly, they heard a loud noise.
+It was a group of birds flying overhead.
-When she arrived at the neighbor's house, Lily knocked on the door.
-But when the neighbor answered, Lily was embarrassed to show her the frame.
-She had accidentally broken it while carrying the package.
+Lily said, "Wow, that bird sounds so pretty!"
+Timmy agreed and said, "Let's feed them some bread crumbs."
-To her surprise, the neighbor didn't get mad.
-Instead, she told Lily that it was okay and that she was happy to see something so beautiful.
-Lily felt relieved and happy that the neighbor was kind.
-From then on, Lily learned to be honest and not take things that didn't belong to her.
+So, they ran to get some bread crumbs and threw them on the ground.
+The birds came down and ate the crumbs happily.
+Lily and Timmy were so happy to see the birds enjoying their snack.
+They continued to play and have fun at the park until it was time to go home.